Indoor Air Quality is of particular concern for those affected by asthma and allergies, but a healthier home is of broader benefit to all.

 Does cleaning not remove allergens from all types of flooring?

 There are a few factors that can affect how well allergen can be removed from flooring.
 The size of the pieces and tiles can mean that there are more joins in which allergen can accumulate.
-The joins between pieces of flooring can be different shapes – square, bevelled, etc. – and this can also make it easier or harder to remove allergens.
-And the surface of the flooring can be made of a material which attracts the allergens and allows them to stick to it.
-We want to make sure that despite these factors, you can be confident that when you vacuum and mop, you are removing most of the accumulated allergen.
+The joins between pieces of resilient flooring can be different shapes – square, bevelled, etc. – and this can also make it easier or harder to remove allergens.
+The surface of the flooring can also be made of a material which attracts the allergens and allows them to stick to it.
+We want to make sure that despite these factors, you can be confident that when you clean, you are removing most of the accumulated allergen2.
+VOCs

-The second is how many VOCs are emitted when the flooring is installed.
+The second aspect we test is how many VOCs are emitted when the flooring is installed.
 VOCs (Volatile Organic Compounds) are chemical compounds that easily become vapours or gases.
 When you can smell paints, adhesives, cleaners, insect repellents, new furniture, printer fluid etc., these smells are caused by VOCs being released.

 Exposure to VOCs can cause irritation of the eyes and respiratory tract, headaches, dizziness, and other side-effects.
 These can impact more on people with sensitive respiratory systems, such as people with asthma and certain allergies.
 We want to make sure that VOC emissions are as low as possible.
 However, if you are someone with asthma or nasal allergies, it would still be better for you to avoid being in the room during or directly after flooring installation.

-Why do you include the adhesive when you test flooring?
+Why do we include the adhesive when we test flooring?

 Adhesive can be a source of VOCs, and different adhesives can give off different levels and types of VOCs.
 When you have flooring installed in your home, if it requires an adhesive then the indoor air environment could be impacted by both VOCs from the flooring and VOCs from the adhesive.
 So it makes sense that we would include the adhesive in the chamber test to find out what VOCs would be produced in a home environment.